 Slavery--United States--History--19th century

 Found in 6 Collections and/or Records:

-The collection contains the papers of Williamsburg native Cynthia Beverley Tucker Washington Coleman and includes correspondence, Coleman's personal writings, various publications, legal and financial papers, and artifacts.
+The collection contains the papers of Williamsburg resident Cynthia Beverley Tucker Washington Coleman and includes correspondence, Coleman's personal writings, various publications, legal and financial papers, and artifacts.

 Hand written receipt signed by J. M. Martin of an agreement for him to pay Sally A. H. Hunter two hundred and seventy dollars for the hire of Joe, Austin, and Beverly, slaves owned by her, for work on his farm for the year 1862.
 In addition, Martin agreed to clothe them well, and return them with a hat and blanket each at the end of the year.

 A 10 page estate account inventory record by Daniel Payne, the executor of Lawrence Washington's estate, Wakefield Plantation in Westmoreland Co., VA.
 The inventory names 18 enslaved people.
 3 unnamed enslaved children are also listed.
 Also included is a postcard with an image of Wakefield.